 diamonds %>% group_by(color,cut) %>% summarize(freq=n())

-This is a “long shape” data; use spread or pivot_wider you can convert it to a “wide shape.”
+This is a “long shape” data; use spread or pivot_wider function and you can convert it to a “wide shape.”
+For detailed explanation about and operations on long and wide data types, please refer to this article.

 diamonds %>% group_by(color,cut) %>% summarize(freq=n()) %>% pivot_wider(names_from=cut,values_from=freq,values_fill=0)

 The example above illustrates the convenience in pipe operations: just adding another pipe for new manipulation.
-The results can be saved by adding ->dataframe.name at the end.
+The results can be saved to an dataframe by adding ->dataframe.name at the end.

 Plotting and Piping